-Garage doors are the largest piece of moving equipment in your home.
-The hinges that hold the door sections together must be built to withstand a workout.
-The width of the garage door determines what size hinges are needed.
-Gold Label Door installs durable galvanized steel hinges that are designed to last.
+Did you know that your garage doors are the largest piece of moving equipment in your home?
+Your garage door has hinges that hold the door sections together, and so they must be built to withstand a workout.
+The width of your garage door will determine what size hinges are needed.
+Gold Label Door is proud to install durable galvanized steel hinges.

 If a garage door needs additional bracing, garage door struts reinforce door sections to keep them from breaking or bending.
 Steel struts also prevent the door from binding as it opens and closes.
 The right struts will allow your garage door to operate smoothly as it opens and closes on a daily basis.
 At Gold Label Door, we use 3" galvanized steel struts.